11:00 am: Annual Picnic 2026 - Members Only

 Members and well known and local experts present at meetings!
 Contact us about fee-paid speaking.

-Sedona Gem and Mineral Show: Start planning for October 2024!
-2023 was the Best Ever!
+Sedona Gem and Mineral Show: Start planning for October 2025.

 See Calendar and Field Trips pages for details. and reserve ahead!